mjseabright/pool_cleaner/README.md

 # pool_cleaner
-A 3D printable pool cleaner utilising the Ventri effect.
+A 3D printable pool cleaner utilising the Venturi effect.

 This design is based off one that a friend of mine bought.
 I have printed it on a Prusa i3 mk3 in PETG at 0.15 mm layer height and it worked really well.